 - Congenital issue such as developmental hip dysplasia

-Pain around the hip joint is the defining symptom.
+Pain around the hip joint is the defining symptom of hip osteoarthritis.
 While sudden onset is possible, osteoarthritis more frequently develops slowly with a downward trajectory, as worsening and more frequent pain becomes the norm.

 Additional symptoms include:

 - Groin or thigh pain, moving to the buttocks or knee

 - Range of motion restrictions that result in a limp